 In Year 4, the class teachers are Miss Blaxley and Miss Pericleous.
-Mrs Carter provides PPA cover on a Tuesday afternoon for 4B and a Friday morning for 4P.
-PE takes place on Mondays for 4P and Wednesdays for 4B.
+Mrs Dowse provides PPA cover on a Monday morning for 4B and a Tuesday morning for 4P.
+PE takes place on Wednesdays for 4B and Thursdays for 4P (Spring 1).

-The Teaching Assistants supporting us this year are Miss Fryer and Mrs Adams.
+The Teaching Assistant supporting us this year is Miss Fryer.
 We are a team dedicated to teaching innovative and exciting lessons, and helping children grow.

 The start time for 4B is 8:40am, and the day ends at 3:10pm.

 The start time for 4P is 9:00am, and the day ends at 3:30pm.

 Year 4 will enter through the nursery gates, onto the playground and straight into their classrooms.
 At the end of the day, parents can come onto the playground to collect the children from their classrooms.
 Parents will not be allowed into the building, and please do not collect your child until their end time.

 We also ask that any non-urgent matters take place over the phone or via email.
 Class teacher emails are as follows; firstname.lastname@example.org or email@example.com.

 Please take a look at our class pages, as we update them weekly.
 This way you can see what we get up to!